psyss24/psyss24.github.io/posts/money.md

 A core issue that the previous forms faced and had not yet resolved, were mobility and scalability; large transactions of metals were infeasible and at high risk when simply transporting them.
 On land they could be subject to theft whilst overseas bad weather could be catastrophic to ships carrying large amounts of gold.
 As such, long distance trade had a larger risk factor.
 Furthermore if the gold had arrived safely, there’d need to be assurances of its veracity; coins need to be weighted and tested to verify metal content and authenticity, which add more logistical challenges to trade.

 The next development sought to ease these issues.
 Banknotes, physical instruments with no intrinsic value, functioned purely as representative claims to gold.
-In 7th-century China, during the Tang Dynasty, traders used [promissory notes][6] to replace bulky copper coins.
+In 7th century China, during the Tang Dynasty, traders used [promissory notes][6] to replace bulky copper coins.
 By the time of the Song Dynasty in the 11th century, the state began issuing official paper money known as [Jiaozi][7], underwritten by the imperial treasury.
 This system flourished for centuries, providing an early example of a functioning fiat currency, until excessive issuance led to inflation and eroded public trust—a familiar consequence of pushing symbolic value beyond its limits.

 In Europe, the emergence of banks was tied to merchants and goldsmiths.
-In 17th-century London, goldsmiths began storing precious metals for clients in secure vaults.
+In 17th century London, goldsmiths began storing precious metals for clients in secure vaults.
 They issued deposit receipts, [which customers started trading as payment][8] — these receipts were safer and easier to move than gold.
 Over time, these goldsmiths realised they could issue more receipts than the gold they held — the birth of (fractional reserve banking)[ a banking system in which banks are only required to keep a fraction of customer deposits in reserve, either in cash or at the central bank, while the rest is loaned out to borrowers]().
 This practice worked because not everyone redeemed their receipts at once.
 As long as the public retained confidence in the issuer, the receipts could circulate as currency.
-These [goldsmith-bankers evolved into full-fledged banks][10], formalising lending operations and expanding credit in the economy.
+These [goldsmith bankers evolved into full fledged banks][10], formalising lending operations and expanding credit in the economy.
 With each loan made, they effectively created new money — money that existed not in substance, but in agreement.

 The establishment of the Bank of England in 1694 marked a turning point.
 It was chartered to [lend money to the government][11], and in exchange, it received the right to issue standardised banknotes.
 These notes were initially convertible to gold, but that tie weakened over time.
 As convertibility faded, trust in the institution itself and not the underlying metal became paramount.

 Abstraction had now matured into a national system.
 Banking rapidly professionalized.
 Central banks emerged as lenders of last resort, regulators of money supply, and guardians of financial stability.
-Commercial banks expanded deposit-taking and lending activities.
+Commercial banks expanded deposit taking and lending activities.
 Their balance sheets, composed largely of claims and obligations, became the modern economy’s beating heart.

 But this growth carried risk.
 The more abstract money became, the more fragile its foundation, confidence.
 [Bank runs, financial panics, and monetary collapses][12] often stemmed not from psychological shifts than material shortages.
 If people stopped believing the promise printed on the note, or the solvency of the bank, the system could crumble.
 In the end, banknotes and banking didn't just extend abstraction: they [institutionalised it][13] and built an economy where value moves no longer in metal or grain, but in promises, debts, and expectations.